freesewing/markdown/dev/reference/api/point/dy/en.md

 float point.dy(Point point)
 ```

-Returns de delta along the Y-axis between this point and the point you pass it.
+Returns the delta along the Y-axis between this point and the point you pass it.

 <Example
   part="point_dy"